Fly-tipping is illegally dumped rubbish onto land. It can lead to an unlimited fine and up to five years imprisonment.

 Clearing Fly Tipping

-We aim to resolve reported issues within two working days.
+We aim to resolve reported issues within two working days of it being passed to Waste Services.
 In some instances, it may take longer to resolve, for example if it is on private land or specific access to public or council owned land is required.

 We will only clear up fly tips on public or council owned land.
 If you require any information relating to the clearance of fly tipped waste please call 01304 821199.

 Clearing fly tipping from private land is the responsibility of the landowner.
 If you are responsible for land or are a private landowner, we suggest you ensure that your land is as secure as is practically possible.

 If you allow someone to deposit waste on your land then you could also be committing offences and we will investigate and take enforcement action where required.